challenges faced by start-ups

 Buying or leasing your premises

 Unlike most other commercial properties, medical practice premises have to comply with a number of strict regulations.
 They are categorised as “D1” properties under the Town & Country Planning Act 1987, with some being purpose-built clinic and healthcare spaces that can be immediately set up for practice.
 These are usually available for lease, however, can also be purchased outright.
-Our local chartered accountants can advise on the best strategy for your practice, as well as any rental reimbursements that you may be entitled to.
+Our local Accountants can advise on the best strategy for your practice, as well as any rental reimbursements that you may be entitled to.

 Register with private health insurance companies